Skip to main content

 How this fits with permissions and validation

-The ownership and suggestions mechanism sits alongside another control in dScribe: access policies.
+The ownership and suggestions mechanism sits alongside access policies.
 They serve different purposes and don't override each other.

 Access policies define edit permissions, for example whether users can edit validated assets.
 Being an owner doesn't automatically grant the ability edit — even owners need edit permissions.

-In other words: owners are the editorial accountability layer.
-They aren't a substitute for permissions and they don't unlock actions they're not otherwise allowed to perform.
+In other words: suggestions aren't a substitute for edit permissions and they don't unlock actions users are not otherwise allowed to perform.

 For more on permissions and access configuration, see Organization.